jcgneto/Frontiers_Micro_salmonella_infantis_newport_typhimurium_genomics/README.md

 To use publicly available genomics dataset to achieve the following goals:

-* Use a hierarchical-based population structure analysis to mapping pangenomes for loci discovery and trait prediction
+* Use of a hierarchical-based population structure analysis to mapping pangenomes for loci discovery and trait prediction
 * Identification of novel hidden variants or potential ecotypes within each population of serovar

 ### Methods